opensourcefeed/opensourcefeed.github.io/distribution.md

 	</script>
 	<hr>
     <h2>Propose a Distribution</h2>
-    <p>If you are able to see a distribution of your interest, please suggest it in below comment box.
+    <p>If you are not able to see a distribution of your interest, please comment below.
 We'll update it here</p>
     <div id="disqus_thread"></div>
         <script>
             (function() {